heidelberg-hepml/lorentz-gatr/README.md

 python run.py model=gatr_eventgen exp_type=ttbar exp_name=eventgen run_name=hello_world_eventgen
 ```

-We use hydra for configuration management, allowing to quickly override parameters in config/amplitudes.yaml.
+We use hydra for configuration management, allowing to quickly override parameters in e.g. config/amplitudes.yaml.
 Further, we use mlflow for tracking.
 You can start a mlflow server based on the saved results in runs/tracking/mlflow.db on port 4242 of your machine with the following command

 ```
 mlflow ui --port 4242 --backend-store-uri sqlite:///runs/tracking/mlflow.db